-An Overall Population Grade Difference is helpful, in addition to the individual ones, in analyzing academic variance - comparing progress/or lack of progress in the entire population.
-An averaged overall score for the population was tallied by taking all classes of all youth in a 4 point grading system and adding them together at time one (9:1) and deducting the time one total from those tallied (again all classes, all youth, 4.0 GPA system) in time two (9:3).
-The above graph suggests that while individual declines are evident in some individual students, their declines were proportionately lower than those who had increases; the students who declined did so in smaller point values whereas those who improved did so in larger point ranges.
+An Overall Population Grade Difference is helpful, in addition to the individual ones, in analyzing academic variance - comparing progress/or lack of progress in the entire population served by the counseling program.
+An averaged overall score for the population was tallied by taking all classes of all youth in a 4 point grading system and adding them together at time one (blue; 9:1) and deducting the time one total from those tallied (again all classes, all youth, 4.0 GPA system) in time two (green; 9:3).
+Only youth who were in the program at time 1 and time 2 are in the above tally.
+The above graph suggests that while individual gains were are evident in more individual students (see prior graph), their declines were overall and proportionately greater than those who had increases; the students who declined did so at greater point values whereas those who improved did so in smaller/lesser point ranges.
+More simply, those students who showed no decline or who improved did so at a proportionately smaller range compared to those who declined.
+10 students improved or showed no change, whereas 9 students declined; the nine who declined impacted the overall improvements of the 10 negatively - in the overall population.